Nolan-Lo/Nolan-Lo.github.io/_portfolio/1_Pitcher_Analysis_App.md

 ---

 ## Pitcher Analysis App
+(Make sure to select a Pitch Type in order to see the strikezone visualization)

 <iframe src="https://nolanlo.shinyapps.io/Pitcher_Analysis_App/" width="100%" height="800" style="max-width: 1200px; margin: 0 auto; display: block;" frameborder="0"></iframe>
 The embedding of the Shiny app above may distort some of the visualizations.
 Alternatively, [click here to open the Pitcher Analysis App in your own browser tab](https://nolanlo.shinyapps.io/Pitcher_Analysis_App/).